EsyArda/ChatNotif/README.md

 ## Features

-**NEW: Complete french translation!
+**NEW: Complete French translation!
 There is now a highlight feature to help you see new messages!**

 Displays simple notification for chat messages.